• Skip to primary navigation

 bánh (“pastry”) + cuốn (“to roll”)

-Banh Cuon consists of freshly-made steamed rice flour pancakes filled with stir-fried minced pork, wood ear mushroom, and onion seasoned with fish sauce and then folded into tender cylinders.
+Banh Cuon are rolled pancakes.
+It consists of freshly made rice flour pancakes and a filling.
+They are filled with stir-fried minced pork, wood ear mushrooms, and onion seasoned with fish sauce.

 Banh cuon is commonly eaten for breakfast because it is light and filling.
-Served with crispy fried shrimp/shallots sprinkled on top and with Vietnamese sausages, and fresh vegetables like sliced cucumber, bean sprouts, and fresh herbs.
-Like almost all Vietnamese dishes, Banh Cuon is also served with a sweet and salty Vietnamese dipping sauce known as Nuoc Cham and it goes well with light rice crepes.
+It is served with crispy fried shrimp or shallots sprinkled on top.
+It also includes Vietnamese sausages and fresh vegetables like sliced cucumber, bean sprouts, and fresh herbs.
+Like almost all Vietnamese dishes, Banh Cuon comes with a sweet and salty dipping sauce.
+This sauce is known as Nuoc Cham.
+It goes well with light rice crepes.

 Steps to Make Banh Cuon

-After you make the filling and the rice pancakes, fill the pancakes with the filling and then just roll them or roll them into a parcel.
+After you make the filling and the rice pancakes, fill the pancakes with the filling.
+Then just roll them.
+Alternatively, roll them into a parcel.

 Nuoc cham-Vietnamese Dipping Sauce